 Two years ago I went to an OTF and ECOO sponsored conference called Expanding Our Boundaries.
-When I attended that conference with my amazing and supportive husband (@reed_man on Twitter), I was relatively new to the world of web 2.0, social media, and theories of connectivism and constructivism.
+When I attended that conference, I was relatively new to the world of web 2.0, social media, and theories of connectivism and constructivism.
 I know that for a fact because I have a digital record of it.
 Here’s my blog post from February 27, 2009.

 It’s amazing to me to read how giddy I was about learning about hashtags and Twitter’s potential.
 I was a recent convert to Twitter, but still pretty much “new” to it.
 I had been blogging sporadically for about a year, but I was just starting to see what a valuable tool it was for my own reflection and professional development.
 (Boy do I get that NOW!)
 I was also particularly silly about the fact that Will Richardson had responded to two of my tweets.

 Then if you go to the next post, I had to find a blog post to read and comment on in my own blog and then tweet about it.
 I also put in a video that I recorded that morning, and to my delight I can see people I now know like Zoe Branigan-Pipe!
 How amazing is that?

 So today, because I’ve been lucky enough to form great connections with people like Doug Peterson, Cyndie Jacobs, and Brenda Sherry, I’m back at the very same conference with Will Richardson, but this time I was a panelist on last night’s discussion about social media in the classroom.
 I’ve been able to help other teachers who are newbies like I was, and I’ve been able to connect with people who I follow on Twitter.